trueheart78/trueheart78.com/resume.md

 #### Senior Software Developer (2010 to 2015)

 * Migrated the marketing portal codebase to run on both Windows Server 2008 and CentOS.
-* Transitioned the codebase version control system from SVN to Git.
+* Managed the MySQL database back-end, tuning performance settings and optimizing queries.
-* Became a Zend Certified Engineer for PHP 5.3 – [License ZEND022958][php-cert]
+* Introduced full support for the MVC development pattern in a custom framework.

 #### Internet Application Developer (2007 to 2010)

 * Created a dynamic reporting system to offload work from support.
-* Migrated the marketing portal codebase to from Mac OS X Server to Windows Server 2008, in production.
+* Migrated the marketing portal codebase to from Mac OS X Server to Windows Server 2008.
 * Introduced the use of coding standards.

 ### :house: Self-Employed Contractor (2004 to 2007)